wp-plugins/nextgen-facebook/readme.txt

 = Meta Tags =

-NGFB Open Graph+ adds [Open Graph](http://ogp.me/), Twitter Card, and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
-These HTML tags are used by Google Search and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
+NGFB Open Graph+ adds [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards), and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
+These HTML tags are used by Google Search and most social websites to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
 [See examples from Google Search, Facebook, Twitter, Pinterest, StumbleUpon, Tumblr, and others](/extend/plugins/nextgen-facebook/screenshots/).

 NGFB Open Graph+ is a *complete* social sharing solution that uses the *existing* content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any additional values or settings, though many settings and options are also available.

-**NGFB Open Graph+ is a stand-alone plugin, that can also be used to extend traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc.**
+**NGFB Open Graph+ is a stand-alone plugin, that can also be used to extend traditional SEO plugins like [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/), All-In-One SEO, SEO Ultimate, etc.**

 [youtube https://www.youtube.com/watch?v=wMeVh8eoKsQ]